 One of the most important responsibilities of an elected official is to manage public resources.
 In order to do this well, an elected official needs accurate and timely financial information to make good, informed decisions for the community.
 A fundamental principle of government is that elected officials and government employees have a responsibility to fully explain how public resources are used.
 One way this is done is by accounting for and reporting on the use of money and other assets.
-State law (AS 29.20.500(4)) requires financial and other reports be provided to the governing body and, in keeping with the public interest policy, AS 29.20.380 assures that public records are made available for public inspection.
+AS 29.20.500(4) requires financial and other reports be provided to the governing body and, in keeping with the public interest policy, AS 29.20.380 assures that public records are made available for public inspection.

-A monthly financial report is the tool needed to monitor the budget and compare the budget projections with what is really happening.
+A monthly financial report is a tool needed to monitor the budget and compare the budget projections with what is really happening.
 It provides a reality check to verify the budget projections are accurate and the finances of the organization are secure.
 It is also a tool for assessing local programs and services and deciding if the governing body is meeting its goals.

-Monthly Financial Reports can be as detailed as the governing body wishes.
+Monthly financial reports can be as detailed as the governing body wishes.
 The important thing is that the information be presented in a manner that is easy to understand.
 If something about the report doesn't make sense, ask questions and expect a simple but complete explanation that everyone can understand.
 If the report continues to be confusing, consider using a format that is easier to read, but still provides the needed information.
 Elected officials aren't elected because they are financial experts; they are elected to be leaders.
 If you are unclear about an issue, chances are you are not alone and other members are unclear as well.

 What is a monthly financial report and why is it necessary?

 A monthly financial report creates a snapshot of an organization's financial situation by reporting on its revenues and expenditures (money in and money out).
-One of the goals of a monthly financial report is to compare the monthly and year to date activity against the amounts budgeted to ensure the municipality is on track with its budget projections.
+One of the goals of a monthly financial report is to compare the monthly and year-to-date activity against the amounts budgeted to ensure the municipality is on track with its budget projections.
 If there are any areas where the organization may be overspending or under-receiving, this could require adjustments to the budget to ensure the organization can meet its goals.